italocontreras/querying-redshift-aws-poc/README.md

 ## Instalation

--download psycopg2 from https://github.com/jkehler/awslambda-psycopg2 (in this poc we used psycopg2 3.7 the same as in lambda configuration) and upload lambda layer
+-use python.zip or download psycopg2 from https://github.com/jkehler/awslambda-psycopg2 (in this poc we used psycopg2 3.7 the same as in lambda configuration) and upload lambda layer

+-create lambda function using layer uploaded

--lambda code implementation in aws console
+-lambda code deploy without redshift connection in aws console

--redshift table implementation in aws console
+-create redshift table and insert data in aws console

+-lambda code deploy with redshift redshift in aws console

 ## Use